Artic144/Stardew-damage-calculator/README.md

 This formula multiplicatively increases the player's Crit.
 Chance by 2.5% per point of luck.
 Daily luck does not factor into `LuckLevel`, and only increases such a Lucky Rings or Luck buffs from food will matter here.
 After the Critical Strike roll is done the `damageAmount5` is multiplied by `critMultiplier` if the Crit. roll succeeded, otherwise it stays the same if it failed.

-___
-An important thing to mention is that in my calculator, I do not randomize a damage value here, and instead just find the average between Min and Max Damage.
-I then scale this average value the same way any random damage value would from here on out.
-This produces the same average damage that we should expect to see in game.
-___
 ## Attack Boosts
 ```c#
 damageAmount5 = Math.Max(1, damageAmount5 + ((who != null) ? (who.attack * 3) : 0));